 Their results showed temperature increases for all PAs, and for 31 PAs—habitat to more than 22,000 species—the climate will change completely by 2050.
 The remaining nine PAs are predicted to retain about half their baseline climatic space, and may to some degree constitute potential refugia.

-Species composition varied among PAs and the most vulnerable appeared to cluster broadly in the central mountaineous regions and the tropical south-eastern Mexico.
-Considering all factors, the study points to los Tuxtlas as the most vulnerable and Tiburon Ballena as the least vulnerable.
+Species composition varied among PAs and the most vulnerable appeared to cluster broadly in the central mountainous regions and the tropical south-eastern part of Mexico.
+Considering all factors, the study points to los Tuxtlas as the most vulnerable protected area, and Tiburon Ballena as the least vulnerable.